MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L03_Export_data.md

 ## Exercise 2 – Export data from a model-driven app

-In this exercise, you will export data using the maker portal from a model-drivel app.
+In this exercise, you will export data from a model-drivel app using the maker portal.

 ### Task 2.1 – Export to Excel